NxtLvLSoftware/laravel-github-webhooks/README.md

 }
 ```

+If a webhook was received that there is no handler configured for the `GithubWebhooks::handleRequest()` will throw a `Symfony\Component\HttpKernel\Exception\NotFoundHttpException`
+that will cause the webhook delivery to fail with a 404 error.
+You should catch this exception from your controller method
+to implement any logging fo unhandled events.

+#### Setting the payload type

 You should set the webhook payload type that which you're expecting (the default is currently array payloads):
 ```php
 GithubWebhooks::useObjectPayloads(); // payload will be \stdObject
 GithubWebhooks::useArrayPayloads(); // payload will be an array
 ```

-You can also implement your own payload class if you want to accept another format of parse the json differently:
+You can also implement your own payload class if you want to accept another format or parse the json differently:
 ```php
 GithubWebhooks::usePayload(YourPayload::class);
 ```